-The winner of the Design Havana Prize, Amalia Martínez Caballero was announced at the opening of the exhibition and she was invited to participate in a fully subsidized and personalized two-months design-residency program in Italy at our partner Falegnameria Salandra.
+The winner of the Design Havana Prize, Amalia Martínez Caballero was announced at the opening of the exhibition and she has been awarded with a fully subsidized and personalized two-months design-residency program in Italy at our partner Falegnameria Salandra.
 This award has represented an unparalleled opportunity and experience for cultural exchange and learning of best practices in design and eco-sustainable production of furniture and interiors.

 Through the competition and following ongoing development we created a platform of about 150 Cuban designers and we are now planning new collaborations and initiatives.